Color-avoiding percolation in edge-colored Erd\H{o}s-R\'enyi graphs: Introduction

 In~\cite{krause2016hidden}, Krause et al.\ investigated networks with colored vertices.
 The authors not only presented a heuristic analytical framework for the configuration model together with a numerical algorithm to determine the color-avoiding connected pair of nodes, but they also demonstrated the applicability of the color-avoiding percolation in cybersecurity.
 The authors extended the theory of color-avoiding site percolation by studying the phase transition for Erd\H{o}s--R\'{e}nyi random graphs and by introducing novel node functions to generalize the concept~\cite{krause2017color}.
 Shekhtman et al.\ further developed this framework to study secure message-passing in networks with a given community structure~\cite{shekhtman2018critical}.
 Giusfredi and Bagnoli showed that color-avoiding site percolation can be mapped into a self-organized critical problem~\cite{giusfredi2020color}.

 In~\cite{kadovic2018bond}, Kadovi\'{c} et al.\ studied (not necessarily properly) edge-colored networks.
-The authors presented both analytical and numerical results about the size of the color-avoiding giant component for Erd\H{o}s--R\'{e}nyi and for scale-free graphs.
+The authors presented both analytical and numerical results about the size of the giant color-avoiding connected component for Erd\H{o}s--R\'{e}nyi and for scale-free graphs.

 Molontay and Varga investigated the computational complexity of finding the color-avoiding connected components both in the vertex- and edge-colored setup~\cite{molontay2019complexity}.
 The authors found that the complexity of color-avoiding site percolation highly depends on the exact formulation: a strong version of the problem is NP-hard, while a weaker notion makes it possible to find the components in polynomial time.
 However, in the bond percolation setup, the color-avoiding connected components can be found in polynomial time.